denosaurs/event/README.md

 // remove a listener from the bar event MyClassInstance.off("bar", listener);

+// remove all listeners from the bar event MyClassInstance.off("bar");

+// remove all listeners from the event emitter MyClassInstance.off();

 // add a one-time listener to the bar event MyClassInstance.once("bar", (num, bool) => {});